ekliao/EricLiaoDigitalGarden/src/site/notes/DEVONthink.md

 NOT
 ```

 Wow.
 This is a richer set of search operators than DTSearch!
-I'm instantly sold on the idea of getting it for Mac. #todo check file format support, auto indexing or manual, etc.
+I'm instantly sold on the idea of getting it for Mac. #todo Research its file format support, method of indexing (auto or manual), etc.

 # Issues